TULiberalArts/Center-on-Regional-Politics/pages/recent-news.md

 ---
 Keep up to date on the latest happenings at the Center on Regional Politics (CORP)!
 CORP news briefings explore current topics affecting the public in Pennsylvania and the Philadelphia region

-- **May 28, 2019:** Commentary: Can Pennsylvania Meet the Challenge of Changing Regional Representation?

-- **May 28, 2019:** Southeast Pennsylvania and the Commonwealth Budget

 - **January 30, 2019:** [A Tale of Haves and Have-Nots: The Financial Future of Pennsylvania School Districts](http://www.cla.temple.edu/center-on-regional-politics/pa-school-districts-financial-future-2019/)

 - **July 16, 2018:** [PA School District Fund Balances Update 2018](http://www.cla.temple.edu/center-on-regional-politics/pa-school-district-fund-balances-update-2018/)